blessedwithsins/azure-infra-gs/docs/keda-upgrade.md

 1. We've set keda_v2_enabled field in feature_flag variable in service resource to false.
 It represents that currently osdu infra is currently using 1.5 version.

 2. Either run it or follow the steps in this script - infra/scripts/keda_upgrade_and_host_encryption.sh.
+   This script requires some inputs.
+Feel free to edit the script as per requirement.
 3. Override keda_v2_enabled field to true.

 Service deployment steps for manual users -